top of page

 Magna-Lock USA Workholding Safety Tips

-Often times the reliability, longevity, and overall quality of Magna-Lock USA workholding devices provides a comfort when working with them that safety is built into the machine.
+Often, the reliability, longevity, and overall quality of Magna-Lock USA workholding devices provide comfort when working with them, as safety is built into the machine.
 Well, we're here to tell you it is not.
-The way each machine is operated, specific application, and operator error all are contributing factors to safely using not only Magna-Lock USA products, but workholding in general.
+The way each machine is operated, specific application, and operator error are all contributing factors to safely using not only Magna-Lock USA products, but workholding in general.

-With #NationalSafetyMonth winding down, providing awareness of safety tips and tricks is important to ensure the safety while working in manufacturing.
-Nevertheless, this is provided as considerations while working, with all OSHA standards and guidelines coming above the points being made here.
+With #NationalSafetyMonth winding down, providing awareness of safety tips and tricks is important to ensure safety while working in manufacturing.
+Nevertheless, this is provided as considerations while working, with all OSHA standards and guidelines taking precedence over the points being made here.

 Pinch Hazard

-The sheer weight and size of some work pieces are up to thousands of pounds.
+The sheer weight and size of some work pieces can exceed thousands of pounds.
 When transferring the material to the chuck, if there is anything between the material being held and the chuck, it will be pinched.

-Fingers, loose clothing, and other foreign objects are easy targets of this issue and should be double checked that they are not impeding the connection between material and top plate.
-Additionally, wearing gloves will help with making sure pinching of skin does not become an issue.
+Fingers, loose clothing, and other foreign objects are easy targets of this issue and should be double-checked to ensure they are not impeding the connection between the material and the top plate.
+Additionally, wearing gloves will help with making sure the pinching of skin does not become an issue.

 Magnetic Field Issues

-Of course, with every magnet, there is a large amount magnetism that is displayed every time the magnet is turned on.
-As is true with magnetism, anything magnet will be affected by this, even if it is not directly in contact with the magnet.
+Of course, with every magnet, there is a large amount of magnetism that is displayed every time the magnet is turned on.
+As is true with magnetism, any magnet will be affected by this, even if it is not directly in contact with the magnet.

 When rebuilding chucks, especially in tandem, it is always smart to grind them in to match